Ketamine Uses

 Full doses of ketamine can cause hallucinations and powerful euphoric feelings.
 Nasal sprays, however, contain doses low enough to not cause hallucinations.

 In fact, side effects are usually very mild because of how small the dose is.
-Side effects include dizziness, forgetfulness, vomiting, slowed breathing, and others.
-Ketamine nasal sprays can be compounded with other active ingredients that reduce side effects.
+Side effects include dizziness, forgetfulness, vomiting, and slowed breathing.

 Should I Take Ketamine?